isomerpages/moe-ast-elis/_preview-pages/Learning Communities (Preview).md

-Language teachers and English-medium teachers through Professional Learning Communities at the school, cluster and zonal levels, and through the Singapore Writing Institute, the Literature Subject Chapter and the Classroom Inquiry Special Interest Group.&nbsp; In supporting the professional learning and growth of teachers through these communities, ELIS encourages teachers to connect with one another and collaboratively build knowledge and expertise.</p>
+Language teachers and English-medium teachers through Professional Learning Communities at the school, cluster and zonal levels, and through the Singapore Writing Institute, the Literature Subject Chapter and the Classroom Inquiry Special Interest Group.
+In supporting the professional learning and growth of teachers through these communities, ELIS encourages teachers to connect with one another and collaboratively build knowledge and expertise.</p>
 <ul data-tight="true" class="tight">
 <li>
 <p><a href="https://elis.moe.edu.sg/learning-communities-school-cluster-zone-preview/" rel="noopener noreferrer nofollow" target="_blank">Professional Learning Communities@School/Cluster/Zone</a>